wilsonzlin/minify-html/README.md

 `script` and `style` tags must be closed with `</script>` and `</style>` respectively (case sensitive).

-hyperbuild does not handle [escaped and double-escaped](./notes/Script%20data.md) script content.
+hyperbuild does **not** handle [escaped and double-escaped](./notes/Script%20data.md) script content.

+## Issues and contributions

+Contributions welcome!

+If hyperbuild did something unexpected, such as misunderstood some syntax, or incorrectly did/didn't do some minification, [raise an issue](https://github.com/wilsonzlin/hyperbuild/issues) with some relevant code that causes the issue.